rainacpatel/immunofluorescence-fiji-plugin/README.md

+To use, install /targets/Immunofluorescence_Analysis-0.1.0-SNAPSHOT.jar (not the sources jar) into the plugin folder in Fiji

+Initial Readme (change later):

 This is an example Maven project implementing an ImageJ 1.x plugin.

 For an example Maven project implementing an **ImageJ2 command**, see: